carlosonunez/blog.carlosnunez.me/content/post/how-to-make-enterprise-container-strategies-that-last-part-ii.md

 chore.
 Imagine doing this with 1000 containers running in production!

-[Docker Swarm](https://docs.docker.com/engine/swarm/), which we'll discuss as we move up the Stairs, uses overlay networking and Layer 7 routing (i.e. "service meshes") to address these concerns.
+[Docker Swarm](https://docs.docker.com/engine/swarm/), which we'll discuss as we move up the Staircase, uses overlay networking and Layer 7 routing (i.e. "service meshes") to address these concerns.
 However, these concerns are almost never concerns when developing locally.